Setup Command Palette¶

 - Maintain a clean workspace for your team

 When a component is hidden, the hide button changes to a Show button to restore visibility.
-While hidden, the name editing and save actions are disabled.
+While hidden, the save actions are disabled.

 Unsaved Changes Protection¶